JaronLouise/CarbonLODI/README.md

 </p>

 <p align="justify">
 A carbon footprint calculator is measured in kilograms of carbon dioxide equivalents (CO2e).
 It contains standard features such as a calculator--which calculates the number of carbon emissions produced.
-The carbon footprint calculator requires the user to input their mode of transportation, energy usage, diet, consumption habits, and miscellaneous housings.
+The carbon footprint calculator requires the user to input their mode of transportation, energy usage, diet, consumption habits, and miscellaneous housing factors.
 </p>